openwfm/wrf-sfire-docs/docs/facilities.md

 ### Computing Facilities
 The Center for Computational Mathematics (CCM) and the Department of Mathematical and Statistical Sciences at CU Denver operate a network of clusters, servers, and workstations, which includes:

 *   [Alderaan cluster](../alderaan/), total 2240 AMD 7502 cores and 4 NVIDIA A-100 GPUs: 2048 AMD 7502 cores and 16TB memory in 32 compute nodes (64 cores and 512GB per node), each with dual 960GB SSDs; 2 high-memory GPU nodes each with two NVIDIA A100 GPU, 2TB memory, and 64 AMD 7502 cores, and 960GB SSDs; head node with 64 cores; 816TB storage (1PB raw), HDR100 Infiniband interconnect, and 10Gb/s connectivity from every node to Internet 2.
+The cluster was funded by the National Science Foundation and installed in 2021.
+It is available to all faculty and students from CU Denver | Anschutz.
 *   [Colibri cluster](../colibri/), 384 Intel Sandy Bridge cores, 48 NVidia Tesla M2090 Fermi GPUs, QDR Infiniband interconnect, 104TB disk array, High Memory Interactive Node with 32 cores, and 1TB memory.
 *   [Score cluster](../score/), 100 Intel Ivy Bridge cores, 5 nodes, 192GB memory per node, 10Gbit Ethernet interconnects.
 *   [Jupyterhub server](../jupyterhub/), 36 Intel E5-2695 v4  cores, 384GB memory, RAID with two 480 GB SSDs, dedicated for classroom use and student research.